-The 586STE system board is equipped with two serial ports, one parallel printer port, one FDD connector, two shrouded IDE hard disk headers and one PS/2 mouse port.
+The 586STE system board is equipped with two serial ports, one parallel printer port, one shrouded floppy disk header, two shrouded IDE hard disk headers and one PS/2 mouse port.
 Refer to page 12 for the locations of the built-in connectors and pin 1 of those connectors.